xmtp/allow-list-management/README.md

-# Enabling Subscribers with XMTP
+# Consent Management with XMTP

-This tutorial will guide you on how to create a simple `Subscribe` button with consent that enables the user to subscribe to your messages or notifications.
+This tutorial will guide you on how to create a simple consent management system that enables the user to manage their consent preferences for your messages or notifications.

 ![](animation.gif)